5ocworkshop/grblhal-rgb-plugin/rgb/readme.txt

 careted with a strip of RGB LED lights mounted under/behind the X gantry of a CNC machine.

-I have mine mounted on a strip of wood that is angled at 45 degrees and shines the center of the light the center of the gantry. [video link forthcoming]
+I have mine mounted on a strip of wood that is angled at 45 degrees and shines the center of the light the center of the gantry.
+[Updated video is coming, but in the mean time I put a few older .mp4 videos in the repo]

 This plugin written for the Teensy 4.1 based open source grblHAL2000 board by Expatria, designed for the PrintNC DIY CNC community: